Powerlearnproject/se-assignment-day-2-git-and-github-Samkanary/README.md

 For a **collaborative project**, the choice between public and private repositories depends on the **nature of the project** (open-source vs. internal), **security needs**, and **who you want to collaborate with** (broad community vs. a specific team).

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 Making your first commit to a GitHub repository involves several steps, and commits play a crucial role in version control by helping track changes, manage project versions, and collaborate with others.
-Here's a step-by-step guide to making your first commit, followed by an explanation of what commits are and how they help in managing your project.

 ### Steps to Make Your First Commit: